SDMA Owner Comments Page

 The SDMA Test – Dog And Cat Owner Feedback & Comments

 Ron Hines DVM PhD

 Let other readers know about your pet’s experience with the SDMA kidney test

 What is your pet’s name?
 Where do you live?
 How old is your pet?
 Were the SDMA test results consistent?
 Did SDMA levels go up before creatinine levels went up?
 What were its creatinine levels?
-Were other laboratory or urine tests abnormal?
+Where other laboratory or urine tests abnormal?
 Was your pet ill at the time of the test?
 When that illness passed, did the pet’s SDMA levels go down?
 Was a special diet recommended?
 Did SDMA levels return to normal on the new diet?
 Would your dog or cat eat it?
 Did the pet’s weight on the new diet change?
 What medications were recommended?
 Anything else you would like to add?

-updates in green Dr. H. comments in purple
+Updates in green Dr. H. comments in purple

 June 1, 2021